cysorn/media-viewer/README.md

 # Media-Viewer

 **Media-Viewer** is a program for managing videos and images in various formats.
-The goal of this project was to achieve the targeted functionality as quickly as possible, which influenced the decision to use AI for generating the frontend.
+The goal of this project was to achieve the targeted functionality as quickly as possible, which influenced the decision to use AI for creating the frontend.
 The program provides a simple way to organize media files locally without relying on complex folder structures.
 It includes a fast, tag-based search engine, allowing users to quickly locate files even in large collections.
 Media-Viewer runs a local server using Spring Boot, enabling file management and browsing through a web interface.

 ## Features
 - View media files